scrabbletank/farhome-rules/rulesdoc.md

 ### Death Saves

 When a character takes enough damage to drop them to 0 wounds or below they become unconscious and start making death saves.
-While unconscious in this way you gain temporary wounds equal to half your total wounds rounded up.
-At the start of each of your turns you roll a wound die, losing 1 of your temporary wounds if the die rolls a wound.
+While unconscious you gain temporary wounds equal to half your total wounds rounded up.
+At the start of each turn you roll a wound die, losing 1 of your temporary wounds if the die rolls a wound.
 If you lose all of your temporary wounds your character dies.

 Death saves aren't the only way you can lose temporary wounds, creatures can still make attacks against you and any melee attacks that hit you deal full damage regardless of the wound dice rolled.
 Likewise, allies can attempt to bring you back with healing spells, potions, or by stabilizing you.
 While in this state healing effects restore any lost temporary wounds first before restoring your wounds.
 If this brings you 1 wound or above you regain consciousness and no longer make death saves.